alexziskind1/NativeScript-Cosmos-Databank/README.md

 APIs.

-The application is loading multiple images from online sources and is using nativescript-fresco plugin to manage memory recourses.
+The application is loading multiple images from online sources and is using nativescript-fresco plugin to manage memory recourses when working with many large images.

 List of used plugins:

+ * nativescript-permissions
+ * nativescript-background-http
  * nativescript-cardview
  * nativescript-fresco (images managment for Android)
  * nativescript-slides
  * nativescript-social-share
  * nativescript-telerik-ui (side-drawer and list-view)
+ * nativescript-toast
+ * nativescript-youtube-videoplayer (experimental)

+List of used APIs:

+ * NASA APOD
+ * NASA Asteroids -NeoWs
+ * NASA EPIC
+ * NASA AMars Rover Photos